 RSPCA Animal Collection Officer Katie Hetherington, who attended, said: “The swan’s injuries were horrific, he had a very badly … Continue reading…

-The RSPCA is appealing for information after a dog was found wandering around South Shields in a suffering state.
+The RSPCA is appealing for information after a suffering dog was left abandoned in woodland in Scunthorpe, North Lincolnshire.

 The dog was discovered last week (Wednesday 18 March) in Atkinsons Warren, a large area of woodland in North-West Scunthorpe, at around 5pm.
 He was found by a dog walker after their pet strayed from the path to a secluded area.

 The blue/grey Staffordshire Bull Terrier, named Butch, was emaciated and had been left tied to a tree.
 His back legs … Continue reading…

 Two dogs have been dumped in Leeds in the past week, prompting the RSPCA to appeal for information.

 An elderly poodle (pictured right) was found in a children’s playground on Burton Road, Hunslet at around 10.45am on Saturday morning (21 March).